This name, The Karpman Triangle, may mean little to you.

 I want to say something about the Karpman Triangle, sometimes labelled The Drama Triangle. as it may offer insight into uncomfortable feelings generated in certain relationships.

-If you look at my entry on self-esteem, you will see my account of Life Positions, a Transactional Analytic (TA) notion of ‘OKness’.
+If you look at my entry on self-esteem, you will see my account of Life Positions, and the Transactional Analytic (TA) notion of ‘OKness’.
 Our levels of self-esteem can play a large part in shaping our Life Position and our ‘place’ on the Karpman Triangle.

 The diagram at the top suggests how, in some relationships, we can adopt certain roles.